🔪Design a killer sales page that makes your offer click—and the next step obvious.

 You want it to make sense.

-You want someone to arrive there and feel supported, guided—and know
+You want someone to arrive there and feel supported, guided—and know: yes, this is for me.

-And after a while, you can’t even tell what you’re looking at anymore.
+you can’t even tell what you’re looking at anymore.

 What’s actually happening is:

-You’re trying to design a page
+You’re trying to design a sales page so it looks good.

-So everything feels equally important.
+So everything feels like a question.

 And no matter how much you tweak it—

-And templates only take you so far.
+The thing is: templates only take you so far.

 They show you where to put things.